Azure-Samples/azure-ml-federated-learning/docs/real-world-examples/ccfraud.md

 ## Run the demo experiment

-1. If you are not using the quickstart setup, adjust the config file under ...
+1. If you are not using the quickstart setup, adjust the config file  `config.yaml` in `examples/pipelines/ccfraud/` to match your setup.

 2. Submit the FL experiment by running: